Timothy K. McGuire

 Bryan Kolk, a Newaygo County commissioner, joined the MCWCF Board in 2019.
 Kolk’s background is in law enforcement, having served with the Newaygo County Sheriff’s Office for 32 years.
 He continues to serve in a part-time role with the Fremont Police Department.
 Born in Grand Haven, Kolk grew up in New Era.
 He holds bachelor’s and master’s degrees in criminal justice from Ferris State University.
 He was elected to the Newaygo Board of Commissioners in 2016 and is serving as the board’s chair in 2019.

 Michael Newman, Cheboygan County

 Michael served his community in law enforcement, spending 16 years as the Cheboygan County undersheriff and retiring after 38 years of overall service.
 He joined the MCWCF board in 2016 because, as a former customer, he appreciated the professionalism, knowledge and quick response of the staff and administrators.

-David Rivard, Delta County
+Pat Johnson, Delta County